 What is the Aviva Stadium away end like?

-The away end at the Aviva Stadium is located in North Stand.
+The away end at the Aviva Stadium is located in the North Stand.
 Anyone who has ever seen a match played at the Aviva Stadium on television will know that this end is by far the smallest part of the entire stadium, with the whole end being just one tier.

 It should be noted that the roof does not offer the same protection from the weather to away fans as it does to home fans, so if anyone has plans of travelling to Dublin to experience the atmosphere, bringing an umbrella or a rain jacket may be important on a rainy day.